Gagan-chandru/calculator-using-React/README.md

 - ⌫ **Delete (Del)** button to:
   - Remove the last digit/operator entered
   - Clear the result if an expression was already evaluated
+- Resposive user interface which fits well in both desktop and small screens.
 ## 🛠️ Technologies Used

 - ⚛️ **React** – Front-end library for building user interfaces